VikasMaurya07/IITBBS_GC-24_ArduGem_65_1/README.md

 4. Health:
    - Your health gradually decreases over time, so collect red circles to replenish it.
-   - Colliding with obstacles reduces your health.
+   - Colliding with suicidal kamikazes reduces your health.
 Keep an eye on your health bar and avoid collisions to stay in the game.

 5. Game Over:
    - The game ends when your health reaches zero.